 Let’s further understand the ideas behind LEAN, AGILE, and SCRUM.

 An attempt is made to minimize the risks and waste while maximizing customer value in the management philosophy inspired by the Toyota system’s methods and results.
 Agile is built on the foundation of lean, which works excellently in a variety of business sectors.

 [Image source: https://bit.ly/3wrpqMy]

-Iterative philosophy, which is time-focused, enables a product to be built progressively, step-by-step and delivered in smaller portions.
+Iterative philosophy, which is time-focused, enables a product to be built progressively, step-by-step, and delivered in smaller portions.
 Agile’s major goals are to increase process flexibility, enable quick change adaptation, and involve all stakeholders.
-As a result, findings are delivered more quickly and are now articulated clearly and using Agile decision-making practises.
+As a result, findings are delivered more quickly and are now articulated clearly and using Agile decision-making practices.